ecdeveloper/node-tcp-chat-server/README.md

 Usage
 =====
-When you have the server up and running you can access the web interfact (http://localhost:[PORT]/, default [PORT] is 3000).
+When you have the server up and running you can access the web interface (http://localhost:[PORT]/, default [PORT] is 3000).
 Also you can connect with telnet:
 ```
 telnet 127.0.0.1 1337
 ```